Jump to:

 Imaging

-Not recommended for asymptomatic PAD or patients who aren’t candidates for revascularization as it won’t likely change management.
+Not recommended for PAD patients who are asymptomatic or patients who are not candidates for revascularization as it will not likely change management.
+These patients should still consider multimodal, conservative management for PAD with their physicians as discussed later below.

-For symptomatic patients who are considered for revascularization, the following imaging modalities are helpful to determine the anatomical location and severity of disease.
-2,9
+For symptomatic patients who are considered for revascularization, the following imaging modalities are helpful to determine the anatomical location and severity of disease.2,12

 • Duplex (Doppler) ultrasound – Safe and inexpensive with the ability to distinguish between occlusion and stenosis but has a lower spatial resolution.
-Its pressure gradients and pulse volume waveforms used with ABI measurements can distinguish isolated aortoiliac PAD from femoropopliteal PAD and below-the-knee PAD.
+Its pressure gradients and pulse volume waveforms used with ankle-brachial index measurements (as defined below) can distinguish isolated aortoiliac PAD from femoropopliteal PAD and below-the-knee PAD.

 • Computed tomography angiography (CTA) – Better spatial resolution, but arterial calcification limits the interpretation especially below the knee.
-There’s also a risk of contrast-induced nephropathy, exposure to radiation, and anaphylaxis from the iodine contrast.
+There is also a risk of contrast-induced nephropathy, exposure to radiation, and anaphylaxis from the iodine contrast.

 • Magnetic resonance angiography (MRA) – Superior spatial resolution where images are not degraded by calcified vessels.
 Some patients cannot tolerate the length of scanning time.
 Gadolinium contrasts are also contraindicated for advanced renal disease due to risk of nephrogenic systemic sclerosis.